Building a Finance Team: How to Hire for High-Growth Startups

 1. People with a Strategic Focus

 If the goal is to set finance up to provide strategic value to the business as it scales, you need to hire someone with a financial planning and analysis (FP&A) focus early.
-Accounting is just as important, but you likely already have processes in place to organize financial data from that perspective.
-More often, startups are missing the forward-thinking side that is so important in answering strategic business questions.
+Accounting is just as important.
+But you likely already have accounting tools and processes in place to organize financial data from that perspective.
+More often, startups are missing the forward-thinking finance professional that focuses on answering strategic business questions.

 2. Systems Automation

 Automating systems reduces the amount of work your team needs to do while also enabling a much more granular level of data quality.
-It’s the key to scaling finance without always having to add new people to your team.
+It’s the key to scaling strategic financial management without always having to add new people to your team.

 There are three things finance teams need to do to get the most out of systems automation: